dh-r/LLM-Sequential-Recommendation/online_material.md

 # Data
 We preprocessed Beauty using the 5-core methodology, meaning we iteratively remove sessions and items until all sessions and items have at least five interactions.
 Note that in our test prompts there is a small amount of sessions that have less than five interactions.
 This is a result of our `filter_non_trained_test_items` flag in `beauty/split_sessions`, which removes all items from the prompts that were not included in the training data.
 In some rare cases, all five (or more) interactions of an item only appear in the test set, causing them to be filtered from the test prompts.

-We do not apply any pre-processing to our anonymous QCommerce sessions dataset to better simulate a real-world setting, except that we removed sessions with only one interaction from the test set.
+We do not apply any pre-processing to our Delivery Hero QCommerce sessions dataset to better simulate a real-world setting, except that we removed sessions with only one interaction from the test set.

 For both datasets, we employ a temporal splitting strategy to separate the data into a train and test set.
 So, all test sessions succeed train sessions in time.
 We believe that the temporal splitting strategy best simulates a real-world setting in comparison to other splitting strategies in the literature (evolving [1] or simple random sampling).